lorig135/docsstyleguide/MinimalWritingStyle.md

 Upgrading to Version 7.0
 In this section, you'll learn how to upgrade to version 7.0.

+Second-level heading:
-Second-level heading: To Upgrade to Version 7.0
+To Upgrade to Version 7.0
 Follow these steps to upgrade to version 7.0:

-Rewrite
+Rewrite:
 First-level heading:
 Upgrading to Version 7.0
 In this section, you'll learn how to upgrade to version 7.0.
 Follow these steps: